AlinaBernardez/React_MovieDb/README.md

 # React Movie Database.

-React app created with Vite usin "the movie db" API.
+React app created with Vite using "the movie db" API.